 - Menu display Time in the SYSTEM SETUP: Basic > Menu Settings menu sets the length of time the OSD will remain active after your last key press.
 The time length ranges from 5 to 30 seconds in 5-second increments.
-Use

-/> to select a suitable time frame. - Menu Position in the SYSTEM SETUP: Basic > Menu Settings menu sets the OSD position in five locations.
-Use ◀/▶ to select a preferred position. - Language in the SYSTEM SETUP: Basic menu sets your familiar language for the OSD menus.
-Use ◀/▶ to select your language. - Reminder Message in the SYSTEM SETUP: Basic > Menu Settings menu sets whether to display reminder messages on screen.
-Use
+Use ◀/▶ to select a suitable time frame. - Menu Position in the SYSTEM SETUP: Basic > Menu Settings menu sets the OSD position in five locations.
+Use $\triangleleft/\triangleright$ to select a preferred position. - Language in the SYSTEM SETUP: Basic menu sets your familiar language for the OSD menus.
+See "Using the menus" on page 30 for details. - Reminder message in the SYSTEM SETUP: Basic > Menu Settings menu sets whether to display reminder messages on screen.
+Use desired setting. - Splash Screen in the SYSTEM SETUP: Basic menu sets a preferred logo screen to be displayed during projector start-up.
+Use - Fan Speed Mode in the SYSTEM SETUP: Advanced menu is used when the projector is installed a filter cover.
+Use ✓ / ▶ to set to High.
+See "Installing the dust filter (Optional accessory)" on page 65 for details.

-to select your desired

-setting.

-- Splash Screen in the SYSTEM SETUP: Basic menu sets a preferred logo screen to be displayed during projector start-up.
-Use ◀/▶ to select a screen.